dekoza/mtgpl/M14_Rulebook.rst

     Indestructible
         An indestructible permanent can't be destroyed by damage or by effects that say "destroy."
 It can still be put into the graveyard for other reasons.
-See the glossary entry for :ref:`Destroy <gl-destroy>`.
+See the glossary entry for :term:`Destroy`.

     Instant
         A card type.
-See :ref:`Instant <sec-instant>` [on page 6].
+See :ref:`Instant` [on page 6].

     Instead
         When you see this word, you know a spell or ability creates a replacement effect.
-See the glossary entry for "Replacement effect."
+See the glossary entry for :term:`Replacement effect`.

     Intimidate
         A keyword ability seen on creatures.
 A creature with intimidate